 If a concrete wall or floor has rust stains near cracks, the rebar is usually rusting.
 When this condition is observed it would be wise to determine the source of the moisture and do maintenance and repair.

-If there is pattern to the cracks (i.e. rectangle or square), then the rebar may be too close to the surface of the concrete.
-Again, maintenance and repair is wise.
+If there is a pattern to the cracks (i.e. rectangle or square), then the rebar may be too close to the surface of the concrete.
+Again, maintenance and repair are wise.

-Basically, should there be no coverage or improper coverage the rebar may be exposed to excessive moisture and rust.
+Basically, if there is no coverage or improper coverage then the rebar may be exposed to excessive moisture and rust.

 Problem #5 – Rock pockets may expose rebar to moisture